-Economic background: The ongoing impact on the UK from coronavirus, together with higher inflation, higher interest rates, and the country's trade position post-Brexit, will be major influences on the Authority's treasury management strategy for 2022/23.
+Economic background: The ongoing impact on the UK from coronavirusthe war in Ukraine, together with higher inflation, higher interest rates, uncertain government policy, and the country's trade position post-Brexita deteriorating economic outlook, will be major influences on the Authority's treasury management strategy for 2022/232023/24.

-The Bank of England (BoE) increased Bank Rate to 0.25% in December 2021 while maintaining its Quantitative Easing programme at £895 billion.
-The Monetary Policy Committee (MPC) voted 8-1 in favour of raising rates, and unanimously to maintain the asset purchase programme.
+The Bank of England (BoE) increased Bank Rate by 0.5% to 0.253.5% in December 2022.
+This followed a 0.75% rise in November which was the largest single rate hike since 1989 and the ninth successive rise since December 2021-while maintaining its Quantitative Easing programme at £895 billion.
+The December decision was voted for by a 6 3 majority of the Monetary Policy Committee (MPC) voted 8-1 in favour of raising rates, and unanimously to maintain the asset purchase programme.

-Within the announcement the MPC noted that the pace of the global recovery was broadly in line with its November Monetary Policy Report.
+Within the announcement the MPC noted that the pace of the global recovery was broadly in line), with its November Monetary Policy Report.
 Prior to the emergence of the Omicron coronavirus variant, the Bank also considered the UK economy to be evolving in line with expectations, however the increased uncertainty and risk to activity the new variant presents, the Bank revised down its estimates for Q4 GDP growth to 0.6% from 1.0%.
 Inflation was projected to be higher than previously forecast, with CPI likely to remain above 5% throughout the winter and peak at 6% in April 2022.
-The labour market was generally performing better than previously forecast and the BoE now expects the unemployment rate to fall to 4% compared to 4.5% forecast previously, but notes that Omicron could weaken the demand for labour.
+The labour market was generally performing better than previously forecast and the BoE now expects the unemployment rate to fall to 4% compared to 4.5% forecast previously, but notes that Omicron could weaken the demand for labour, two dissenters voting for a no-change at 3% and one for a larger rise of 0.75%.